inblockio/docker-mediawikibackup/README.md

   Default value: `no`

 - **LATEST**\
-  Additionally keep a copy of the most recent backup in a seperate directory.\
+  Additionally keep a copy of the most recent backup in a separate directory.\
   Default value: `no`

 - **MAX_ALLOWED_PACKET**\